 Two key features of our instructional model include the integration and implementation of the following:

-- The 5E Instructional Model: The 5E Instructional Model promotes active, collaborative, inquiry-based learning.
+- go site The 5E Instructional Model: The 5E Instructional Model promotes active, collaborative, inquiry-based learning.
 The 5E model is based on the constructivist approach to learning, which states that learners build or construct new ideas on top of old ideas.
 Each of the five "Es" describes a phase of learning - Engage, Explore, Explain, Elaborate, and Evaluate.
 The 5E model allows students to ask questions, observe, analyze, explain, draw conclusions, and ask new questions.
 These inquiry-based experiences include both those that involve students in direct experimentation and those in which students develop explanations through critical and logical thinking.

-- Chromebooks for Classrooms: In order to transform learning for the 21st century and help customize the learning experience, each of our students will have a personal Chromebook, using Google Apps for Education to make the coursework in the classroom go virtual.
+- Prozac 20 mg buy online Chromebooks for Classrooms: In order to transform learning for the 21st century and help customize the learning experience, each of our students will have a personal Chromebook, using Google Apps for Education to make the coursework in the classroom go virtual.
 Google Classroom is a learning management system designed for teachers and students to connect the class, track progress, and achieve more together by allowing teachers to share documents with students in real time, creating a more collaborative learning environment.
 Chromebooks have easy-to-use web apps, flexible configuration settings, and automatic updates, allowing students to transition from one subject to the next with no interruptions.

-STEM Courses Offered:
+go to link STEM Courses Offered: